wmotion/2024-02-19-oxford/index.md

 # online workshop) are available at
 # https://carpentries.github.io/workshop-template/customization/index.html
 venue: "University of Oxford"        # brief name of the institution that hosts the workshop without address (e.g., "Euphoric State University")
-address: "19 Feb: FIXME; 20 Feb: FIXME"      # full street address of workshop (e.g., "Room A, 123 Forth Street, Blimingen, Euphoria"), videoconferencing URL, or 'online'
+address: "19 Feb: FIXME"      # full street address of the first day of the workshop (e.g., "Room A, 123 Forth Street, Blimingen, Euphoria"), videoconferencing URL, or 'online'
+address2: "20 Feb: FIXME"      # full street address of the second day of the workshop
 country: "United Kingdom"      # lowercase two-letter ISO country code such as "fr" (see https://en.wikipedia.org/wiki/ISO_3166-1#Current_codes) for the institution that hosts the workshop
 language: "en"     # lowercase two-letter ISO language code such as "fr" (see https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) for the workshop
 latitude: "FIXME"        # decimal latitude of workshop venue (use https://www.latlong.net/)
 longitude: "FIXME"       # decimal longitude of the workshop venue (use https://www.latlong.net)
+latitude2: "FIXME"        # decimal latitude of the second workshop venue (use https://www.latlong.net/)
+longitude2: "FIXME"       # decimal longitude of the second workshop venue (use https://www.latlong.net)
 humandate: "Feb 19-20, 2024"    # human-readable dates for the workshop (e.g., "Feb 17-18, 2020")
 humantime: "9:00 am - 5:00 pm GMT"    # human-readable times for the workshop e.g., "9:00 am - 4:30 pm CEST (7:00 am - 2:30 pm UTC)"
 startdate: 2024-02-19      # machine-readable start date for the workshop in YYYY-MM-DD format like 2015-01-01